 Background of Autism Awareness Day

 The proposal had the support of all of the member states but did not go to a vote, as it was considered by the UN to be a matter of human rights.
-This one of seven health-related holidays observed by the United Nations.
+This is one of seven health-related holidays observed by the United Nations.

 On this day, the UN invites all of its member states and private health organizations to take part in raising awareness with the public about autism.